marcosbustamantemateo/React-Typescript-Starter-Kit/README.md

 # React Typescript Starter Kit

-Tired of always doing the same to start a project?
+Tired of always doing the same to start a project?<br>
 This is for you!
 The perfect solution for starting React Typescript projects Include Menu with navigation